-4. Try to have more facts on your page about your enterprise than some of the other possible sources may contain, so that the facts are weighed more heavily since yours would be the source with the most information.
+4. Try to have more facts on your page about your enterprise than some of the other possible sources may contain so that the facts are weighed more heavily since yours would be the source with the most information.

-6. Include data on your pages with your enterprise information that you might want displayed in a local search directory like this, such as accessibility or payment methods, a reservations policy, parking availability.
+6. Include data on your pages with your enterprise information that you might want to be displayed in a local search directory like this, such as accessibility or payment methods, a reservations policy, parking availability.

 The patent application doesn’t mention the Google Local Business Center, but it’s recommended that a listing there might also help make sure that good information is listed for your enterprise.

 18 thoughts on “Structured Information in Google’s Local Search”